Puppet-Finland/terraform-cloudfront_bucket/README.md

 * *name*: used as an alias for the Cloudfront distribution.
 Should match the SSL certificate's domain name or SAN.
 * *aliases*: a list of additional aliases for the Cloudfront distribution
-* *bucket_canned_acl*: the "canned ACL" for the bucket.
-Defaults to "private".
-Can be one of private, public-read, public-read-write, aws-exec-read or authenticated-read.
-Normally you should not modify this parameter.
 * *tags*: tags to apply to the resources (Cloudfront distribution and S3 bucket)
 * *viewer_protocol_policy*: possible values are *allow-all*, *https-only*,  *redirect-to-https*